 Can you condense the points into an infographic?
-Or a video?
-Or a slideshow?
+Video?
+Slideshow?
 Are there quotes and statistics you could turn into tweets?
-Do you have enough related posts to create something larger, like an E-Book?
+Do you have enough related content to create something larger, like a guide or book?

-Don’t sacrifice quality for quantity!
-But do try to produce content on a regular, sustainable schedule.
-More content means more reasons for people to come to your website.
+Don’t sacrifice quality for quantity, but try to produce content on a regular, sustainable schedule.
 And don’t panic if you have an occasional run-in with writer’s block (It happens to everyone now and again).

 Ultimately, learning how to consistently create SEO-friendly content will drive more visitors to your website and build your organization’s online authority.
 And as mentioned in my opening paragraph, it’s not that technical – it just has a lot of moving parts.